-Next, prime the wood.
-Priming wood helps the metal paint stick better.
-The primer creates a smooth layer base that covers imperfections and holes in the wood and allows metal paint to stick better.
+Next, apply 2-3 coats of primer to the surface.
+The primer creates a smooth layer base that covers imperfections and holes in the surface and allows the paint to stick better.

 Wood is a porous material that will suck a lot of paint if it isn’t primed.
-The porosity of the wooden surface means that you will use more metal paint than needed, and metal paint is expensive.
-To avoid this, prime the wood.
+Its porosity means that you will use more paint than needed, and metal paint is expensive.
+To avoid this, prime the surface.

-Acrylic latex bonding primer is the best primer to use on wood before applying metal paint.
-To apply primer, use a paintbrush and apply 3 coats.
-Wait until the previous coat of primer dries before applying the next one.
+We recommend using latex bonding primer.
+To apply it, use a paintbrush and apply 2-3 coats.
+Wait until one coat dries before applying the next one.